Leatherhead: Leatherhead in the world wars

 At the start of the First World War, members of the 20th Battalion of the University and Public Schools Brigade of the Royal Fusiliers were billeted with local residents.
 The recruits were primarily drawn from the Manchester area and underwent training at Randalls Farm.
 The Kensington Rifles of the London Regiment were also garrisoned in the town in the month before their deployment to the Western Front in April 1915.
 Later that year, the first of 63 Belgian refugees arrived in Leatherhead, remaining in the town until the end of the war.

 Concerns that the town's water supply might be poisoned by enemy spies, prompted the authorities to arrange a guard on the waterworks on Guildford Road.
-Many of the duties were undertaken by the local Scout troop and members of the Boy's Brigade, which was affiliated with St Mary's Church.
+Many of the duties were undertaken by the local Scout troop and members of the Boys' Brigade, which was affiliated with St Mary's Church.
 Many local men joined the Dorking and Leatherhead Battalion of the Volunteer Training Corps, which was formed with the intention to defend the local area in the event of invasion.
 In October 1914, a Red Cross Hospital opened on Bull Hill.
 By March 1915 it had 33 beds and was fully occupied.
 It closed in February 1919.
 Elsewhere in the town, the Forty Foot recreation ground was used to grow wheat and Venthams, a local firm of coachbuilders, began to manufacture munitions.

 Leatherhead was again a garrison town in the Second World War.
 Troops from the Royal Corps of Signals were billeted in late 1939 and a year later, the first Canadian soldiers began to arrive in the local area.
 From September 1939, children from Streatham and Dulwich were evacuated to Leatherhead and the Royal School for the Blind was taken over by King's College Hospital.
 The cottage hospital on Poplar Road opened in May 1940 and by June of that year was treating 78 members of the British Expeditionary Force, who had been evacuated from Dunkirk.
 The Goblin factory in Ermyn Way was used to make munitions, including mine sinkers, shell fuses and camouflage netting.